jdmassman/cv/README.md

   - "Apples vs oranges" comparison between this project and the next.

 * Sr. data scientist on chronic conditions data mart tracking multiple conditions for the department of primary care.
 (March 2016 to present)
-  - This is a very complex project and leverages a single custom-built data mart with reports for
+  - This is a very complex project and leverages a single custom-built data mart with reports for primary care providers, patient outreach, claims processing, and senior management.
+Results presented at Symposium on Data Science and Statistics.
-    * Primary care providers
-    * Patient outreach
-    * Claims processing and
-    * Senior management
-  - Results presented at Symposium on Data Science and Statistics.
   - Assist the lead physicians turn health management flow charts into actionable metrics and dashboards.
-This includes
-    * Custom-built metrics for the current state of care
-    * Alerting on best practices and
+This includes custom-built metrics for the current state of care, alerting on best practices, and tracking performance.
-    * Tracking performance

 #### Past Projects
 * Project lead on text-analysis project mining clinical notes for submission to a statewide database (SCOAP - Surgical Care and Outcomes Assessment Program)